a60814billy/squaerere/README.md

 # Simple DNS server written by go language

-This project is a simple DNS server POC.
-It use map to define DNS record.
+The project is a POC of DNS server.
+Currency only support few dns server feature.

-Currency not supports recursive query and multi-queries.
+- Listen on UDP port 53
+- Support one Server Query
+- No Query Type check

 ## How to use